 Satellite Acquisition.
 The "Jupiter" GPS receiver supports four types of satellite signal acquisition depending on the availability of critical data.
-Table 2 provides the corresponding TTFF times for each of the following acquisition states.
+Table 1 provides the corresponding TTFF times for each of the following acquisition states.

-- Warm Start.
+Warm Start.
 A warm start results from a software reset after a period of continuous navigation or a return from a short idle period (i.e., a few minutes) that was preceded by a period of continuous navigation.
-In this state, all of the critical data (position, velocity, time, and satellite ephemeris) is valid to the specified accuracy and available in SRAM. - Initialized Start.
+In this state, all of the critical data (position, velocity, time, and satellite ephemeris) is valid to the specified accuracy and available in SRAM.

+- Initialized Start.
 An initialized start typically results from user-supplied position and time initialization data or continuous RTC operation with an accurate last known position available from EEPROM.
 In this state, position and time data are present and valid but ephemeris data validity has expired. - Cold Start.
 A cold start acquisition state results when position and/or time data is unknown, either of which results in an unreliable satellite visibility list.
-Almanac information is used to identify previously healthy satellites.
+Almanac information is used to identify previously healthy satellites. - Frozen Start.
+A frozen start acquisition state occurs if there are no valid internal data sources available.